apinf/experimentation-mondays/README.md

 * gather together and see the results.
 * close the issues

 After the day, add front slide to video and upload to Youtube.
 You can add the front slide to the video in Youtube too.
-Add link to video in the given issue.
+Add link to video in the given issue and correspondent experimentation day log.

 ## Guide lines